buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ## `image-repository` (optional)

-By method for storing the docker images (default is `artifact`).

-To use a Docker repository set this to be the repository location you would use for a `docker push`, or example `"index.docker.io/org/repo"`.
+The repository for pushing and pulling pre-built images, same as the repository location you would use for a `docker push`, for example `"index.docker.io/org/repo"`.
 Each image is tagged to the specific build so you can safely share the same image repository for any number of projects and builds.

+The default is `""`  which only builds images on the local Docker host doing the build.

 Note: this option only needs to be specified on the build step, and will be automatically picked up by following steps.